Nonparametric methods for doubly robust estimation of continuous treatment effects: Main results

 \section{Main results}

 In this section we develop doubly robust estimators of the effect curve $\theta(a)$ without relying on parametric models.
-First we describe the logic behind our proposed approach, which is based on constructing semiparametric estimators of a kernel-smoothed approximation of $\theta(a)$, with the level of approximation controlled by a bandwidth parameter.
-We derive a novel efficient influence function for this smoothed parameter (at a fixed bandwidth) and give an efficient doubly robust estimator.
-Then we show that if the bandwidth is allowed to change with sample size, the proposed estimator can consistently estimate the actual (unsmoothed) effect curve $\theta(a)$ as long as one of two nuisance functions is consistently estimated.
-We give conditions for consistency and asymptotic normality, and describe how to use cross-validation to select the bandwidth parameter in practice.
+First we describe the logic behind our proposed approach, which is based on finding a doubly robust mapping whose conditional expectation given treatment equals the effect curve of interest, as long as one of two nuisance parameters is correctly specified.
+To find this mapping, we derive a novel efficient influence function for a stochastic intervention parameter.
+Our proposed method is based on regressing this doubly robust mapping on treatment using off-the-shelf nonparametric regression and machine learning methods.
+We derive asymptotic properties for a particular version of this approach based on local-linear kernel smoothing.
+Specifically, we give conditions for consistency and asymptotic normality, and describe how to use cross-validation to select the bandwidth parameter in practice.